NNairIITK/Workshop_for_Free-energy_Calculations/README.md

-# Workshop for Free energy Calculations for Chemical and Biological Systems
+# Free energy Calculations for Chemical and Biological Systems(A Workshop)

     The department of Chemsitry & High Performance Computing group of IIT Kanpur are jointly